wp-plugins/6scan-protection/readme.txt

 = 2.3.0 =
 * Fixed a bug during install with wp_filesystem()
 * When user clicks "Activation" he sees a local page with terms, textbox for his email address and an "Install" button.
-Registration data (user's email and url) will be passed to 6Scan server only after user clicks Install.
+Registration data (user's email and url) will be passed to 6Scan server only after user clicks Install
-* Supports Wordpress 3.5
+* 6Scan Security now supports Wordpress 3.5

 = 2.3.1 =
-* Minor bugfixes
+* Minor bugfixes during installation.
+A failed install could've caused the login credentials to be lost during page reload

 = 2.3.2 =
-* A minor UI change
+* A minor UI change.
+During plugin's reactivation user could see a "register" while already logged into his secure dashboard

 == Upgrade Notice ==